apexfarm/ApexTriggerHandler/README.md

                                          Triggers.BeforeUpdate,
                                          Triggers.AfterUpdate {

     // 2.
-There is a "criteria" stage before any handler execution.
+There is a "shouldExecute" stage before any handler execution.
 This gives
     // developers opportunities to turn on and off the handlers according to
     // configurations at run time.
-    public Boolean criteria(Triggers.Context context) {
+    public Boolean shouldExecute(Triggers.Context context) {
         return Triggers.WHEN_ALWAYS;

         // 3.
 There are also helper methods to check if certain fields have changes